General Drift Analysis with Tail Bounds: Preliminaries

-\paragraph{Caveat.} As pointed out, the drift $\delta_t$ in general is a random variable and should not be confused with the ``expected drift'' $\E{\delta_t}=\E{E(X_t - X_{t+1} \mid \filt)}$, which rarely is available since it averages over the whole history of the stochastic process.
+As pointed out, the drift $\delta_t$ is in general a random variable and should not be confused with the ``expected drift'' $\E{\delta_t}=\E{E(X_t - X_{t+1}; X_t>a \mid \filt)}$, which rarely is available since it averages over the whole history of the stochastic process.
 Drift is based on the inspection of the progress from one step to another, taking into account every possible history.
 This one-step inspection often makes it easy to come up with bounds on $\delta_t$.
-Drift theorems could also be formulated based on expected drift; however, this might be tedious to compute.
+Drift theorems could also be formulated based on expected drift, possibly allowing stronger statement on the first hitting time.
+However, in many applications it is infeasible to bound the expected value of the drift in a precise enough way for stronger statement to be obtained.
 See \cite{Jagerskupper11} for one of the rare analyses of ``expected drift'', which we will not get into in this paper.

-We now present the first formal drift theorem dealing with additive drift.
-It is based on a formulation by \cite{HeYao01}, from which we removed some unnecessary assumptions, more precisely the discrete search space and the Markov property.
-We only demand a bounded state space.
+We now present the first drift theorem for additive drift.
+It is based on \cite{HeYao01}, from which we removed the unnecessary assumptions that the search space is discrete and the Markov property.
+We only demand a bounded state space for the lower bound.
+The proof is partially inspired by similar formulations of the additive drift theorem presented and discussed in \cite{LenglerStegerDriftArxiv} and \cite{LenglerDriftArxiv}.